-The future home of The Human Safety Net Foundation will be hosted in the Procuratie Vecchie on St Mark’s Square in Venice.
-Amplifying our impact, Generali is renovating the building, where founders first established their offices in Venice back in 1832.
+The Home of The Human Safety Net Foundation is hosted in the Procuratie Vecchie on St Mark’s Square in Venice.
+Amplifying our impact, Generali has renovated the building, where founders first established their offices in Venice back in 1832.
 The name of the building itself, Procuratie Vecchie, traces back to the Procuratori, its first inhabitants and high officials who ran the Venetian republic.
 They administered the city, and were also in charge of social issues.
 All this makes a significant connection to The Human Safety Net mission today.

 A space open to the public

-For the first time in 500 years, Procuratie Vecchie will be open to the public.
-Tourists and Venetians will discover the challenges that vulnerable people face, learn about the social impact of The Human Safety Net programs and how they can help, through an interactive journey.
+For the first time in 500 years, the Procuratie Vecchie are open to the public.
+Tourists and Venetians can discover the challenges that vulnerable people face, learn about the social impact of The Human Safety Net programs and how they can help, through an interactive journey.

-Our home will symbolically bridge the gaps between open and closed spaces, ancient institutions, social issues and future challenges.
+Our home symbolically bridges the gaps between open and closed spaces, ancient institutions, social issues and future challenges.